Banyc/Chatter/README.md

 # Chatter

-chat with your friend freely in Intranet
+Chat with your friend freely on the Intranet!

 ## Warnings